Brazil tower block collapses after inferno

 "When people told me there was a fire, I woke up the children and ran," she said.

 A nearby hotel has been evacuated.
-The hotel receptionist told Folha newspaper that he was alerted to the blaze by shouting.
+The hotel receptionist told Folha that he was alerted to the blaze by shouting.

 "At first I thought it was a fight but then I heard people shouting 'get out, get out!'" he said.